Travellers’ Guide 2023

 Thank you for choosing to book your holiday with Sardatur Holidays.
-As specialist tour operator to Italy, we are sure that you will be able to relax and enjoy your holiday with us to the full.
+As specialist tour operator to Italy and worldwide, we are sure that you will be able to relax and enjoy your holiday with us to the full.

 Italy is arguably the most beautiful country in the Mediterranean with its diverse, astonishing landscapes and rich cultural heritage.
 Where else can one experience magical cities such as Venice, Florence and Rome, the turquoise waters of Sardinia’s Costa Smeralda, romantic Neapolitan Riviera, Sicily, Puglia or the stunning lakes of Maggiore, Garda and Como?

 To help you make the most of your visit, we have designed this guide which is packed with useful information.
-We hope it will help answer many of the questions you may have, whether they be about airport procedures or the practicalities of driving in Italy.
+We hope it will help answer many of the questions you may have, whether they be about airport procedures or the practicalities.

 Before you go

 It is your responsibility to ensure that you are in possession of a valid passport for the duration of your holiday.
-British and EC passport holders must be in possession of a valid 10 years passport to travel to Italy.
+British and EC passport holders must be in possession of a valid 10 years passport to travel to most countries.
 Children and infants will need their own passport for travel.
-A visa is not required for European Union passport holders.
+A visa is not required for European Union or UK citizen passport holders.

-Holders of other passports must check Visa regulations with the Italian Consulate (0207 9365900).
+Holders of other passports must check Visa regulations with the resoective country's consulate/Embassy

 Checked-in baggage allowance, if purchased in advance, varies from airline to airline.